imshuhao/scalable-urlshortener/README.md

 	- In this application writes to cassandra are queued and a writer wakes up periodically to perform writes to cassandra.
 This improves write throughput at a cost of consistancy.
 - [0] 1 Process disaster recovery
-	- Docker will automatically restart any failing container.
+	- Docker will automatically restart any failing container, ensuring availability.
 	- In case of a redis master going down, redis sentinels will re-elect master to ensure that write requests can still be performed.
 - [0] 1 Data disaster recovery
 	- Both redis and cassandra servers are data persistant by storing data on a mounted disk in container.
+	This means if the program crashes, we can still recover from disk.
+	Cassandra is in a cassandra cluster, which means data will be replicated across all cassandra servers.
+	If one cassandra nodes lost its data, data could still be recovered from other nodes in the cluster.
 - [0] 1 Orchestration
-	- We have a script that automatically starts and stops all services, including cassandra cluster, docker swarm and services on stack.
+	- We have a script that automatically starts, stops, and manages all services, including cassandra cluster, docker swarm and services on stack.
 - [0] 1 Healthcheck
 	- The health checker will periodically pings the services to check if they are down, by translating docker built in health check feature to user-friendly web interface.